 Mission and History

 We welcome you to the web site of First Cumberland Presbyterian Church, Murfreesboro, Tennessee.
 We are located at 907 E. Main Street in the beautiful historic district of Murfreesboro, Tennessee.
-Even though this is a busy street, many people slow down to admire the beautiful architect of the homes and churches,in this National Historic district and are located next to Central Magnet School, which has educated area children for many years.
+Even though this is a busy street, many people slow down to admire the beautiful architect of the homes and churches,in this National Historic district.
+The church is located next to Central Magnet School, a school which has educated area children for many years.

 Our church has ministered in Murfreesboro since 1859.
 Our first sanctuary was located on the corner of East Main and Spring Street, where now stands the City Hall, and the Reverend John C. Provine was the first pastor.
 While the people of Murfreesboro worked and sacrificed in order to erect and beautify this temple of God, there hovered over the country the distant rumblings of War.
 The US Civil War began in April, 1861, only a few years after the church was organized.
 Early in 1862 the Federals took Nashville, and by the end of the year the Federal troops marched toward Stone's River, just outside of Murfreesboro, where the Confederates had built fortifications.
 In a bloody battle the Confederates were pushed back, and by January 3, 1863, the Federals were in Murfreesboro.
 They converted the Cumberland Presbyterian Church into a hospital for the wounded.